 My name is Tanja Smeets.
-I am 49 years old, married, mother of 4 children and I graduated as a midwife in the Netherlands in December 2000.
+I am 49 years old, married with Eric, mother of 4 children. living currently in Spain and I graduated as a midwife in the Netherlands in December 2000.
 I worked in the Netherlands for 10 years total and in New Zealand for 6 years as a midwife.
 From a young age on I have been aware of my clearvoyant abilities.
 Literally; I could clearly see my own issues and the issues of others.
 I had a lot of insight in this.
 Figuratively: I also had paranormal experiences.

 From the age of 16 on, I felt a strong 'calling' to go into midwifery.
 During my study I noticed already that what I had felt the calling to, had very little to do with what current midwifery was about.
 I could hardly drag myself through my studies; it went totally against what I 'felt' was right.
 This caused a lot of stress in me.
 Untill about -at least- 2 years after my studies, I had nightmares about the inhumaneness that was expected of me in the care for women.

 I was hoping that if I could work independently, I could start doing this differently.

 In New Zealand I worked in a hospital for 1 year and 4-5 years in a very remote area, where many home births and water deliveries were common.
 The hospital was a 2.5 hours drive or 1 hour helicopter flight away from that area.

 In 2010 - while still living in New Zealand - I experienced a burn-out.